pieroxy/lz-string/README.md

 ```

 > [!WARNING]
-> Currently I cannot get NodeJS to read binary files correctly, so `raw` and `uint8array` are both compress-only - Ryc
+> Currently I cannot get NodeJS to read binary files correctly, so `raw` and `uint8array` are both compress-only, see #139 - Ryc

 ## Other languages